-The Broad Street Historical Banners will be installed on a series of lampposts along northern Broad Street during May of 2022 as one of Trinity Square Together's neighborhood beautification projects.
-The banners will feature a series of historical figures who have lived and/or worked in Providence.
+In 2023 the Broad Street Historical Banners were installed on a series of lampposts along northern Broad Street as one of Trinity Square Together's neighborhood beautification projects.
+The banners feature a series of historical figures who have lived and/or worked in Providence.
 A brief biography of each highlighted individual is listed below, along with the portrait that is displayed on their corresponding banner.
 If you'd like to nominate someone to be featured on our next series of banners, email us at email@example.com.

 Agnes Perry was a community leader in the Trinity Square area of Providence for over 38 years.
 Though she struggled with alcoholism during much of her early life, she became involved with the Salvation Army Adult Rehabilitation Center in 1977, embracing sobriety through religious faith and gradually taking on more leadership roles in the organization.
 Over time, Perry became a well-known mentor and counselor to many throughout the area, also leading many A.A. meetings and community education programs.
 Recognized internationally for her contributions, Perry was nominated for the Order of the Founder award in 2013 -- "the highest Salvation Army honor for distinguished service."
 Today, she is lovingly remembered as a woman deeply dedicated to her faith and her family.